EU's Borrell warns China 'de-risking' may speed up if imbalances persist

 The visit also aims to lay the groundwork for an EU-China Summit expected before the end of the year, and comes after a string of trips to China by top EU officials in recent months.

-But Brussels is reportedly planning anti-subsidy investigations of steelmakers producing excess in countries such as China, as part of a pact with the United States.
+Brussels is also reportedly planning anti-subsidy investigations of steelmakers producing excess in countries such as China, as part of a pact with the United States.

+Borrell will warn his Chinese counterparts against transferring lethal weapons to Russia and any escalation of tension in the Taiwan Strait ahead of self-ruled Taiwan's presidential election in January.

+"We need to be able to address everything," said the EU official.